 The growth of the best smart home systems space is being majorly boosted by the increased consumer preference for video doorbells, voice-assisted technologies such as Google Home and Alexa, and surveillance systems.
 The increase adoption of consumer IoT is attributed to the rising internet penetration, smartphone usage, and expanding social network platforms.
 The continuous rise in the number of Internet users worldwide is expected to further strengthen the overall market for IoT owing to the growth in Internet-enabled smart devices like radio frequency identification (RFID), barcode scanners, and mobile computers.

 Over the past decades, the internet penetration rate has increased to a great extent, and is high in developed regions such as North America and Europe.
 According to the InternetWorld Stats, as of December 2017, the penetration rate of the internet in North America and Europe was 95.0% and 85.2%, respectively; however, Asia and Africa registered the growth rates of 48.1% and 35.2%, respectively.

 Growing awareness about fitness and increase in disposable incomes in developing economies

-The rise in per capita income and disposable incomes in developing countries is leading to a significant change in spending habits pertaining to fitness and lifestyle.
-According to the World Bank, the per capita income in China increased to USD 8,826.0 in 2017 from USD 8,117.3 in 2016.
-Further, the per capita income in India increased to USD 1,939.6 in 2017 from USD 1,717.5 in 2016.
-With the rising disposable incomes and an exponential increase in health consciousness among consumers, there is a growing demand for fitness technology products such as fitness trackers and smartwatches in the developing countries.
-The countries with increasing disposable incomes will continue to be the major drivers for the smart home market.
+The increasing per capita income and disposable incomes of people in developing economies is leading to a significant shift in spending habits pertaining to fitness and lifestyle.
+According to the World Bank, the per capita income in China increased to USD 8,826.0 million in 2017 from USD 8,117.3 million in 2016.
+Further, the per capita income in India increased to USD 1,939.6 million in 2017 from USD 1,717.5 million in 2016.

 The increasing importance of home monitoring in remote locations